 The only rare exception is if you see a sign on the fountain saying "Eau non potable," which means "don't drink the water."

-Usually the problem stems from a broken dispensing mechanism within the fountain, rather than anything to do with the water itself.
-But whatever the reason, find another fountain.
+Usually the problem stems from a broken dispensing mechanism within the fountain, rather than anything to do with the water quality.
+But regardless of the reason, find another fountain.

 Worried about hot weather on Bastille Day?
 Find out how to beat Paris heat waves